What is assessment?

 |September 16, 2015 and February 15, 2016||February 15, 2018|

 |February 16, 2016 and September 15, 2016||September 15, 2018|

 |September 16, 2016 and February 15, 2017||February 15, 2019|

 If you assessed prior to February 16, 2013, your assessment results will be valid for 3 calendar years (36 months) from the date of the test.

 What if I fail the placement test?
 Can I retake it?

 The placement test is not a “pass” or “fail” test and does not affect your admission to Sacramento City College.
-The purpose of assessment testing is to place you in the appropriate English, ESL and Math courses to help you succeed in college.
+The purpose of assessment testing is to place you in the appropriate ESL courses to help you succeed in college.
 Students may retest one time after a 30 day waiting period if they have not started the course sequence.
 Students who have begun the course sequence may contact the instructional department for the course challenge process.